 Like most things in the world, the price of renting and applying to rent property in Denver and the surrounding communities continues to rise.

-Colorado legislature recently passed the Rental Application Fairness Act in order to make sure that landlords don’t overcharge those who apply to rent.
-Whether you manage one Denver rental unit, or fifty units, these rules apply to you.
-There are a lot of moving parts to this law, so keep reading to learn how the changes affect you.
+The Colorado legislature recently passed the Rental Application Fairness Act in order to limit what Landlords may charge to applicants of rental properties.
+Whether you own or manage one Denver rental unit or fifty units, these rules apply to you.
+There are a lot of moving parts to this law!

 Parts 1-2: What It Is, and to Whom Does it Apply?